Sources of radioactivity in the environment and how levels of radioactivity are monitored and assessed.

 Radioactivity in the marine environment

 The UK reports annually on discharges of radioactive substances which may reach the north east Atlantic marine environment.
 You can find out more on the OSPAR website.
+Read the ‘Review of the UK strategy for radioactive discharges’ which shows UK progress against the 2009 strategy outcomes and OSPAR objectives.

 Radioactive incident monitoring